 University of Richmond Bootcamp Schedule

 Part-time classes at the University of Richmond’s coding bootcamp follow the same schedule as many other Trilogy programs.
-Classes are dubbed ‘flex’ to indicate their flexibility—classes run Monday through Friday from 6:30 PM to 9:30 PM, and again on Saturday from 10:00 AM to 2:00 PM.
+Classes are dubbed ‘flex’ to indicate their flexibility—classes run on two weeknights from 6:30 PM to 9:30 PM, and again on Saturday from 10:00 AM to 2:00 PM.
 These flexible night and weekend hours make the part-time program a big hit with students, as they can attend school or work during the day and still make their classes in the evenings.

 However, it’s important to remember that work doesn’t stop when class ends.
 Coding bootcamp students here must expect an additional 20 hours of work during the week for collaborative and ‘homework’ assignments.
 It’s important not to miss class, as it’s easy to fall behind in coding bootcamp due to the heavy workload.